jajoosiddhant/Embedded-Interface-Design/Project1/README.md

 - sudo apt-get install qt5-default pyqt5-dev-pyqt5-dev-tools
 - sudo apt-get install qttools-dev-tools

+The folder consists of two .py files: app.py and test.py. test.py is the gui module which has been imported into app.py.
+In order to run the application type this command: `python3 app.py` from the source directory.

 ## Project Work
 - Siddhant Jajoo - Pyqt5 work and Integration